DonnyNary/DonnyNary.github.io/README.md

 ## Work with Penguins

 I started learning how to use R by working with the Palmer penguins data set.
 We ran an analysis using a small subset of 44 penguins.
-If you are interested, you cansee my analysis here.
+If you are interested, you cansee my analysis [here](DonnyNary.github.io/BiostatisticsAnalysis/PenguinsAnalysis.html)